-Upon graduation, undergraduate and graduate students from the UWM College of Engineering & Applied Science are invited to participate in the Order of the Engineer, a recognition ceremony dedicated to upholding the standards and dignity of the engineering profession.
+Upon graduation, students from the UWM College of Engineering & Applied Science are invited to participate in the Order of the Engineer, a recognition ceremony dedicated to upholding the standards and dignity of the engineering profession.
+Our college hosts the event at the end of each semester, typically the day before commencement.
+Summer graduates are invited to attend the spring event.

 Not every college or university holds this event.
-Our college leadership has been hosting the Order of the Engineer at the end of each semester (typically the day before commencement) since 1995, as a way to foster a spirit of pride and responsibility in the engineering profession.
+Our college leadership has been hosting the Order of the Engineer at the end of each semester since 1995, as a way to foster a spirit of pride and responsibility in the engineering profession.
 Participating graduates are presented with an official certificate and given a stainless-steel ring to be worn on the fifth (pinky) finger of their working hand.
+Only students who participate in the in-person event are able to receive the certificate and ring.

 The ceremony includes a creed similar to the oath attributed to Hippocrates (460-377 B.C.) that is generally taken by medical graduates and which sets forth an ethical code.